DC11011100/Cpp/tools/aho-corasick/README.md

 ## Linear Substring Searching
 This project is a tool I developed for my own future use.
+After reading a dictionary, *pattern_match* takes in user keyboard input while recognizing any dictionary word in linear time.
 It's based on the Aho-Corasick algorithm.
 Read more
 <a href ="https://pdfs.semanticscholar.org/3547/ac839d02f6efe3f6f76a8289738a22528442.pdf">here</a>
 After building run the program as such:
 ```